3xKEsGJQsmEQLAfuMv9QikF8i9y7Bf1D6NjguXg/spacious-start-menu/docs/usage.md

 |TMP|`<ENV:TMP>`|C:\Users\USER123\AppData\Local\Temp|
 |USERPROFILE|`<ENV:USERPROFILE>`|C:\Users\USER123|

+#### 💠Special Commands

-Selecting `Special command` will give you a choice of several commands that are not application launches.
+Selecting `Special commands` will give you a choice of several commands that are not application launches.
 When you select a command from the choices, the `Title` is also set automatically, but can be changed to any name later.

 ![Pin edit special command](img/pinEdit05.png)